-Take the 30 Day Decluttering Challenge For A Clutter-Free Home!
+Take the 30 Day Declutter Challenge For A Clutter-Free Home!

-In just 30 days this Declutter Challenge will help you create a home you love!
+In just 30 days this Decluttering Challenge will help you create a home you love!

 How Can I Declutter My House In 30 Days?

-You can painlessly declutter your house in 30 days by following this step-by-step challenge.
+Following this step-by-step challenge, you can painlessly declutter your house in 30 days.

 When your home is filled with clutter, it’s hard to know where to start.
 Trust me, I’ve been there.

-This challenge makes it much easier, by giving you a new area to tackle every day for 30 days.
+This decluttering challenge makes it much easier by giving you a new area to tackle every day for 30 days.

 Some days you may only spend 5 minutes tackling this decluttering challenge, other days you may spend an hour or more.